 Your provider may recommend a follow-up endoscopy to look for cell changes that indicate cancer.
 People with Barrett esophagus are recommended to have follow-up endoscopy every 3 to 5 years, or more if abnormal cells are found.

 TREATMENT OF GERD

-Treatment should improve acid reflux symptoms, and may keep Barrett esophagus from getting worse.
+Treatment should improve acid reflux symptoms, and may keep BE from getting worse.
 Treatment may involve lifestyle changes and medicines such as:

 - Antacids after meals and at bedtime